grow with these

-You’ll also want to run a competitor analysis to see how other Christian schools are building (or not) their websites.
+You’ll also want to run a competitor analysis to see how others are building (or not) their websites.

-Finally, you’ll want to chat with your prospective parents to find what they need to make a purposeful decision to choose you over another Christian school
+Finally, you’ll want to chat with your prospective clients to find what they need to make a purposeful decision to choose you over someone else.

 Baby Step 4: Organize your website

-What pages do you need on your Christian school website?
+What pages do you need on your website?

 What words will you use in your navigation?

 You’ll need to organize your website in such a way that will help your prospective clients make an informed decision and feel good about it.